r2d4/rellm/README.md

 # ReLLM
 Regular Expressions for Language Model Completions.

+> *Some people, when confronted with a problem, think “I know, I'll use regular expressions.”
+Now they have two problems.*

 Exact structure out of any language model completion with regular expressions.

 Return specific syntactic structure (e.g. JSON or XML), or specific semantic structure (e.g. a date or a number), or even complete templates (e.g. a sentence with a blank to fill in).